jdc-cunningham/jdc-cunningham/README.md

 ### About
-CTO of Inkit Live a video eSign platform.
+CTO/Technical Co-Founder of Inkit Live a video eSign platform.

 #### Automated updates
 This README is updated by a script I have running on a Raspberry Pi, can see the repo [here](https://github.com/jdc-cunningham/raspi-git-repo-updater).